-- Boost SSD disk performance: You are able to accelerate the reading and writting speed of SSD disk as well as prolong its lifespan.
+- Boost SSD disk performance: You are able to accelerate the reading and writing speed of SSD disk as well as prolong its lifespan.

 - Support all brands of HDD and SSD disk: You can use it to clone disk from Samsung, WD, HP, SanDisk, Toshiba, Seagate, etc, whether it's SATA, NVMe, PCIe, M.2.

-Hence, how to clone Windows 7 hard drive easily and safely?
+Hence, how to clone hard disk in Windows 7 easily and safely?
 Please download this software and learn more in the next part.
 For server users, try AOMEI Backupper Server.